sheehui/tp/docs/UserGuide.md

 ###### This section covers both the asset and liability tab due to their similarities.

 The Asset/Liabilities tab is the Client View tab that stores all of your client's assets/liabilities.
-This tab can be accessed by pressing on the Assets/Liabilities tab when in any of the Client View tabs, or through typing the command `tab a`, `tab asset`, or `tab assets` for the Asset tab and typing the command `tab l`, `tab liability`, or `tab liabilites`.
+This tab can be accessed by pressing on the `Assets/Liabilities` button when in any of the Client View tabs, or through typing the command `tab a`, `tab asset`, or `tab assets` for the Assets tab and typing the command `tab l`, `tab liability`, or `tab liabilites` for the Liabilities tab.

-You will know that you are in the Asset tab if you see the **Assets** header below the Result Display or the Liability tab if you see the **Liabilities** header below the Result Display.
-You can see the total value of these assets/ liabilities by looking at the number beside the **Total Asset/Liability Value**.
+You will know that you are in the Assets tab if you see the **Assets** header below the Result Display or the Liabilities tab if you see the **Liabilities** header below the Result Display.
+You can see the total value of these assets/liabilities by looking at the number beside the **Total Asset/Liability Value**.

-The Assets/Liabilities are displayed in a Table View where each row represents a new asset/liability, while each column represents a Field of an Asset/Liability.
+The Assets/Liabilities are displayed in a Table View where each row represents a new asset/liability, while each column represents a field of an Asset/Liability.

 ![Asset/Liabilities Tab of DonnaFin](images/Asset_Liability.png)